 The respiratory system and associated structures of a horse are very vascular and for this reason blood can occasionally be seen alone or within a nasal discharge due to several reasons.
 Exercised Induced Pulmonary Haemorrhage, or EIPH, is a common problem encountered in racehorses and higher level Eventors, where bleeding occurs in the lungs after high intensity exercise.
 Any trauma, such as after nasogastric intubation, can result in bleeding.

 Once we have gathered the relevant information, there are a variety of techniques we use to further diagnose what is going on.
 Diagnostics in the laboratory such as blood work, taking a swab of the discharge for bacterial culture and sensitivity are helpful.
 Additionally, imaging modalities such as radiography, endoscopy, ultrasound and computerised tomography(CT) scan are frequently used to get a full picture of what the cause of the nasal discharge may be and help us formulate the best treatment plan with you the client.

-If your horse is suffering from a nasal discharge, please contact the Hospital to discuss this matter fully.
+If your horse is suffering from a nasal discharge, please contact the Hospital on 01555 660000 to discuss this matter fully.